zeromq/czmq/README.md

-The zmonitor class provides an API for obtaining socket events such as connected, listen, disconnected, etc. Socket events are only available for ipc and tcp socket types.
+The zmonitor class provides an API for obtaining socket events such as connected, listen, disconnected, etc. Socket events are only available for sockets connecting or bound to ipc:// and tcp:// endpoints.

 This is the class interface: